lsst-dm/prompt_processing/doc/playbook.rst

    You must pass the ``--endpoint-url`` argument even if you have ``S3_ENDPOINT_URL`` defined.

-The prompt processing buckets are Ceph tenant buckets and require a tenant prefix.
+Some of the prompt processing buckets are Ceph tenant buckets and require a tenant prefix, which violates the bucket name standard and is not supported by AWS CLI.
+The MinIO Client ``mc`` tool may be used.
+One version can be accessed at ``/sdf/group/rubin/sw/bin/mc`` at USDF.
-To inspect them with the MinIO Client ``mc`` tool, first set up an alias (e.g. ``usdf-pp``) and then can use commands:
+To inspect buckets with the MinIO Client ``mc`` tool, first set up an alias (e.g. ``usdf-pp``) and then can use commands:

 .. code-block:: sh